-For more than two hundred years the United States has stood before the world as a beacon of hope, as a source of intellectual vibrancy and creative potential, and as a singular model of political freedom, social diversity, and economic vitality.
+The extraordinary challenges confronting the American people today mark a decisive turning point and present a definitive test of America’s place in history.
+For more than two hundred years the United States has stood before the world as a beacon of hope, as a source of creative vibrancy, and as an evolving expression of political freedom, social diversity, and economic vitality.
 People from throughout the world have been attracted to the vision that it represents.

 My message is brief.
 It will be short on analytical detail and will avoid blame.
 There is more than enough blame to go around and we all know about it.
-Rather, it will focus on the essentials of mind and attitude, of moral character, and of our relationships to one another that will be required to turn things around, to turn despair into courage and failure into honor and self-respect.
+Rather, it will focus on the essentials of mind and attitude, of moral character, and of our relationships to one another that will be required to turn things around, to turn despair into courage and failure into dignity and self-respect.

 Early in 2008 Peggy Noonan, a widely read conservative columnist and one-time aide to President Ronald Reagan, addressed this question eloquently in her collection of essays, Patriotic Grace, What It Is and Why We Need It Now.
 She wrote during a season of bitter political back-biting, and, as we all know, things soon became very much worse:

 “I believe we have to assume that something bad is going to happen, someday, to us.
 Maybe it will be ten years from now, but maybe not, maybe sooner, much sooner.
 We have to assume, I think, that it will be a 9/11 times ten, or a hundred, or more, and that it will have a deeply destabilizing effect on our country; that it will test our unity and our endurance, our resourcefulness and faith.